Salterio: Mexico

-The salterio is still occasionally played in live performances.

-Mexican psaltery has a trapezoidal form and is double and triple stringed.
-It is performed with a plectrum in each hand.
+The salterio, with origins in the 16th century psaltery, is still occasionally played in live performances.
+Mexican psaltery has a trapezoidal form, is manufactured with wood, and is double and triple stringed.
+On the top board, five bridges are placed in order to seat stretched metal strings across from side to side.
+The strings are plucked with a metal pick adjusted on the index finger of each hand.